nickgronow/deploy-to-gcr/README.md

 ### Check for changes before deploying

+NOTE: Github has a built-in way to do this now on git push/pull.
+I will link to their docs on this soon.
+In the meantime, feel free to use this.

 By default this action will check for changes in the working directory before continuing with the deployment.
 You can disable this default behavior by setting the flag to false, like so: